 Oman free zones

-- FZ companies may be 100% foreign owned;
+- FZ and SEZ companies may be 100% foreign owned;

-- There are no minimum share capital requirements for free zone business;
+- There are no minimum share capital requirements for Oman free zones;

 - No duties are imposed on goods imported and exported from the free zone;